etcimon/libwasm/README.md

 extern(C) export int myFunc(uint index);
 ```

-After that you write a spasm module in javascript.
-Simply put a file in the `./spasm/modules/` folder and export a jsExports object.
+After that you write a libwasm module in javascript.
+Simply put a file in the `./libwasm/modules/` folder and export a jsExports object.

 ```js
 export let jsExports = {